How to Prepare for Your CELTA Course

 - Ways to explain concepts and differentiating between meanings

-There’ll things like this to start to become familiar with:
+There’ll be things like this to start to become familiar with:

 2. Grammar Refresher

 It’s a good idea to brush on grammar terms.
-Check out the Cambridge English Grammar Refresher Course.
-This is a great idea if you aren't very aware of how language breaks down into its parts.
+Check out the ELTCampus English Grammar Refresher Course.
+This is a good reminder of how language breaks down into its parts.

 Remember that during the CELTA course when you are preparing your lessons, you’ll have time to go through grammar on a need-to-know basis; you’ll be dealing with specific and controlled situations, not some free-for-all where students are going to bombard you with tricky questions on every possible grammar point.